August 10th 2020

-It is with a heavy heart that I must let you know that on Saturday morning on 30th May a fire broke out at the hotel.
+It is with a heavy heart that I must let you know that on the 30th May a fire broke out at the hotel.
 No-one was hurt or involved, and everyone is safe for which we are incredibly grateful and this is the most important thing of all.

-In the coming days and weeks, we shall find a way forward both together as a family and with our team and know that the hotel will return more beautiful and stronger than before.
-Of that you can be sure.
+In the coming weeks, we shall find a way forward both together as a family and with our team and know that the hotel will return more beautiful and stronger than before.
+Of that, you can be sure.

 After closing the hotel from the end of March due to Covid-19, we were so looking forward to being able to gradually resume some form of normality.
 Please do know that we are so disappointed to not be welcoming you but that we hope that you will come and stay with us again in the hopefully not too distant future.